RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 The next logical step is to parallelize the computation.
 Ideally, if we have a CPU with 8 cores, we want to split the input file into 8 equal chunks and have each core work on one chunk simultaneously.
 This should, in theory, make our program up to 8 times faster.

 However, this is not as simple as just splitting the file into 8 equal chunks.
-We are bound by the rules of maths and syntax, which introduce two restrictions:
+We are bound by the rules of math and syntax, which introduce two restrictions:

 1.  **We cannot split inside parentheses.** A split can only happen at the "top level" of the expression.
 For example, splitting `((2 + 1)| - 2)` is invalid, and this applies to nested parentheses as well.
 2.  **We cannot split at a `-` operator.** Addition is *associative*, meaning `(a + b) + c` is equivalent to `a + (b + c)`.
 This property allows us to group additions freely.
 Subtraction, however, is *not* associative: `(a - b) - c` is not the same as `a - (b - c)`.
 Splitting on a `-` would alter the order of operations and lead to an incorrect result.